tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Changed the default skin and optimized the UI logic.
 - iOS: fixed the occasional failure to load resource files.

-## 5.8.1672 @2021.11.30 - Enhanced Version
+## 5.8.1672 @2021.11.30 - Enhanced Edition

 ### SDK

 - Optimized the device information getting logic to meet compliance requirements.
 - Fixed the crashes in quickly clearing the unread message count under certain conditions.

-## 5.8.1668 @2021.11.19 - Enhanced Version
+## 5.8.1668 @2021.11.19 - Enhanced Edition

 ### SDK

 - Added the feature of quickly clearing the total unread message count of all conversations.
 - Added support for the community group (Community) feature.
 A community group supports up to 100,000 members.
 Users must activate the Flagship Edition package before they can use the feature.
-- Added the feature of displaying the 20 historical messages before a user joins an audio-video group (AVChatRoom).
-Users must activate the Flagship Edition package before they can use the feature.
-- Added the feature of automatically excluding conversions whose message receiving option is "Receive but not notify" or "Not receive" when getting the total unread message count of all conversations.
+- Added the feature of automatically excluding conversations whose message receiving option is "Receive but not notify" or "Not receive" when getting the total unread message count of all conversations.
 - Added support for Chinese SM algorithms for encrypted tunnels of persistent connections.
 - Fixed the issue where, when historical messages were pulled, the end tag was incorrectly determined occasionally.
 - Fixed the issue where, when the SDK was upgraded from the Basic Edition to Enhanced Edition in overriding mode, audio-video groups that users previously joined had unread message count.